shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

    \braket{∂_x ∧ ∂_y ∧ ∂_z | ∂_x ∧ ∂_y ∧ ∂_z} = 1

-With this, we remakr that we have found a reasonable way to extend the inner product on k-forms in Minkowski space.
+With this, we remark we have found a meaningfull and reasonable way to extend the inner product to k-forms in Minkowski space.
 This approach is meaningful, as the inner product of the basis vectors inherently incorporates the metric signature.

 .. }}}